OpenTreeOfLife/big-tree-collection-simulator/README.markdown

 at a node (creating or adding to a polytomy).
 Thus the SPR operation does not change the number of nodes in the tree.

+By using the Rep=# option you can perform a sequence of # Random SPR operations with the same constraints in the same command.

 ### PRINT command

 The prints a newick (or NEXUS) tree to the output stream specified by the last invocation of the OUT command (standard output is the default).

+### Additional tricks.

+By using " REPEAT # ; CMD1  ; CMD2 ; ENDREPEAT " you can repeat a set of
+commands.
+For example

+    Resolve ;
+    Repeat 1000 ;
+        Sample RootMin=5 RootMax = 35 InMin=1000 InMax=1500 OutMin=1 OutMax=2 ;
+        SPR Rep=3 ReconMax=5 ;
+        Print ;
+    EndRepeat;

+Using the SET command you can control how many times the SAMPLE command tries to find a subsampled tree before giving up, strict (exit on any failure or unrecognized syntax), verbosity, and random number seed.

+## Performance
+Because we may use some of the tree reading and manipulation code in other projects, we have tried to make this code pretty fast.
+On MTH's laptop it can read a 1.1 million leaf tree and produce 1000 sampled and tweaked trees of over 1000 leaves each in about 50 seconds.

+But there are ways we could make this faster; let us know if you encounter sluggishness that it causing real problems for you.

 ## Caveats

 See the Issues.txt file for a gotcha with respect to parsing of newick trees and disambiguation of repeated labels.

+Note that if you specify very unlikely SAMPLE parameters (eg. ingroup of thousands of leaves, but rootdepth of 1 or 2), the SAMPLE command may bail out without creating a tree!

+The command line parser is crude separate each flag from others and from values with a space  (so "-s 12514 -x" not "-s12514 -x" or "-xs 12514").